Yaxin9Luo/Yaxin9Luo.github.io/_pages/about.md

 <div class="about-me-content">
   <div class="intro-text">
     Hello!
 I am a First-Year Machine Learning PhD student at <a href="https://mbzuai.ac.ae/" class="institution-link">MBZUAI</a>, advised by <a href="https://zhiqiangshen.com/" class="advisor-link">Prof. Zhiqiang Shen</a> and <a href="https://scholar.google.com/citations?user=RigrYkcAAAAJ&hl=en" class="advisor-link">Prof.Mohsen Guizani</a>.
 I am also closely working with my friend <a href="https://xxfchen.github.io/XiaofuChen/" class="collaborator-link">Xiaofu Chen</a>.
-    My research vision centers on building <strong>Autonomous Agents</strong> that can perceive, reason, and act in both digital and physical environments.
-To achieve this, I focus on developing <strong>Native Multimodal Foundation Models</strong> with unified understanding, reasoning, generation and agentic capabilities—these models serve as the core intelligence that powers agentic systems to effectively execute complex real-world tasks.
+    My research vision centers on advancing <strong>Native Multimodal Foundation Models</strong> that can understand, reason, generate and agentic action across diverse modalities.
+I am also interested in bridging the gap between high-performance unified intelligence and computational efficiency.
+To achieve this, I focus on developing <strong>Unified and Efficient Foundation Models</strong> capable of seamless understanding and generation, while ensuring they remain scalable and deployable through efficient architectural designs.
   </div>

   <div class="background-text">